 What are the input devices of my computer

-Every computer comes with a keyboard and a mouse (touchpad) that are considered input devices.
+Every computer comes with a keyboard and a mouse (touchpad with laptop) that are considered input devices.
 As far as any other input device it all depends on what is included with your computer or attached to your computer.
 For example, if you also have a scanner it would be another computer input devices.
 The best method of determining all of the input devices your computer has is to go through the above list and note each of the input devices your computer has.

 What does an input device send to a computer?